fastify/website/docs/Routes.md

 #### Version Constraints

 You can provide a `version` key in the `constraints` option to a route.
 Versioned routes allow you to declare multiple handlers for the same HTTP route path, which will then be matched according to each request's `Accept-Version` header.
-The `Accept-Version` header value should follow the [semver](http://semver.org/) specification, and routes should be declared with exact semver versions for matching.<br/>
+The `Accept-Version` header value should follow the [semver](http://semver.org/) specification, and routes should be declared with exact semver versions for matching.

 Fastify will require a request `Accept-Version` header to be set if the route has a version set, and will prefer a versioned route to a non-versioned route for the same path.
-Advanced version ranges and pre-releases currently are not supported.<br/>
+Advanced version ranges and pre-releases currently are not supported.

 *Be aware that using this feature will cause a degradation of the overall performances of the router.*

 ```js